garciart/network-automation/labs/cisco/TASKLIST.md

 Before continuing to the Python script, look at the password in ```startup-config```:

 ```
-show startup-config | include [pP]assword
+show startup-config | include [Uu]sername
 ```

 **Output:**

 ```
-R1#show startup-config | include [pP]assword
+R1#show startup-config | include username
-no service password-encryption
-username admin privilege 15 password 0 cisco
+username admin privilege 15 password 7 02050D480809
 ```

-The password is in plain text!
+While the password is not in plain text, it uses the reversible Vigenère cipher encryption service you enabled earlier.
 The good news is that Cisco has its own MD5 hash generator, which also "salts" the text, resulting in a 30-character string.

-Fix the VTY password by removing the plain text and replacing it with a hashed password:
+Fix the VTY password by removing the cipher text and replacing it with a hashed password:

 ```
 configure terminal